 Ensuring leave is safe for patients with mental health needs who are both detained and voluntary is a key patient safety priority.
-Planned leave is an important part of a compassionate and patient centred recovery process.
+Planned leave is an important part of a compassionate and patient-centred recovery process.
 Leaving a ward without permission or failing to return at an agreed time raises concerns about the health and wellbeing of the patient.

-The safer leave project provides a framework which supports staff and patients to collaboratively plan compassionate leave for both detained and informal patients which encourages safe and timely return to the wards at the agreed time.
+The aim of the project was for each ward to reduce failure to return from Section 17 leave or agreed time away from the wards by 50% within 12 months.
+It provided a framework which supports staff and patients to collaboratively plan compassionate leave for both detained and informal patients, encouraging safe and timely return to the wards at the agreed time.

-- Interruptions to care planning and disruption to the therapeutic ward environment
+- interruptions to care planning and disruption to the therapeutic ward environment

-- Breakdown in working alliances
+- breakdown in working alliances

-- Loss of trust
+- loss of trust

-- Possible risks to the patient or others well being
+- possible risks to the patient or others’ wellbeing

-- Individual Safer Leave forms for patients which capture key information and support the therapeutic planning of leave and time away from the ward
+- individual safer leave forms for patients which capture key information and support the therapeutic planning of leave and time away from the ward

-- Patient information leaflets detailing ward expectations
+- patient information leaflets detailing ward expectations

-- Intentional rounding
+- intentional rounding

-- Visual Information for staff to raise awareness of the procedures necessary to ensure leave and time away from the ward is safer
+- visual information for staff to raise awareness of the procedures necessary to ensure leave and time away from the ward is safer.

-However, Central North West London Trust (CNWL) are currently partnered with the Institute for Health Improvement (IHI) and quality improvement work is continuing in the safer leave workstream in other wards in London.
+The project closed in 2018 following a review.
+The Central and North West London Trust has partnered with the IHI and quality improvement work is continuing in the safer leave workstream in other wards in London.

 - This project featured in the national ‘Patient Safety Collaboratives: Making care safer for all’ report published in July 2016